Lynching of Carl Etherington

-Carl Etherington, a teenager who had been hired by the Anti-Saloon League to enforce prohibition laws in Licking County, Ohio, was lynched on the night of July 8, 1910, following the raids of several saloons.
-Seventeen-year-old Etherington, a former marine from Kentucky, was part of a group of special agents who had been tasked with raiding Licking County saloons that were violating the county's ban on alcohol sales.
-On July 8, Etherington and his fellow agents were hired to execute search and seizure warrants in three Newark, Ohio saloons.
-Altercations between agents and saloon owners and patrons occurred, and by the raid a violent mob had formed.
+Carl Etherington, a teenager hired by the Anti-Saloon League to enforce prohibition laws in Licking County, Ohio, was lynched on the night of July 8, 1910, following raids on several saloons.
+Seventeen-year-old Etherington, a former Marine from Kentucky, was part of a group of special agents tasked with raiding Licking County saloons that were violating the county's ban on alcohol sales.
+On July 8, Etherington and his fellow agents were assigned to execute search and seizure warrants in three Newark, Ohio saloons.
+Altercations between agents and saloon owners and patrons followed, and a violent mob soon formed.
 After becoming separated from his fellow detectives, Etherington shot saloon owner and former police captain William Howard in self-defense, which led to his arrest.
 Later that night, the mob broke into Etherington's cell and dragged him outside, where they beat him and hanged him.

 Background

-In 1908, twelve years prior to the U.S. Prohibition, the Ohio Legislature passed the Rose County Local Option Act, which gave individual counties the power to regulate the sale of alcoholic beverages.
+In 1908, twelve years prior to U.S. Prohibition, the Ohio Legislature passed the Rose County Local Option Act, which gave individual counties the power to regulate the sale of alcoholic beverages.
 In January 1909, Licking County residents voted to "go dry" by a margin of 708 votes.
 But in the county seat of Newark, voters were in favor of allowing alcohol sales by a margin of 1,557 votes.
 Despite the county-wide ban on alcohol sales, Newark saloons remained open and had the support and patronage of local law enforcement and politicians.
 According to at least one newspaper report from the time, Newark's mayor and police chief had an under-the-table deal with bar owners, who paid them $10 weekly to continue to sell alcohol.

 In the face of such corruption, the Anti-Saloon League, a national organization that advocated for the prohibition of alcohol, created private police forces to enforce antiliquor laws.
 Carl Etherington was one of these "secret agents."